fhessman/scientific-snap/Examples/SaturnVRocket/README.md

 Since this is a **scientific** simulation, we should add a plot of the rockets performance.
 - Add a [PlotSprite](../../PlotSprite/PlotSprite.xml) to your project.
-- Add a data table for the times (iteration number if each iteration takes 1 second) and heights.
+- Add a data table for the times (total number of iterations if each iteration takes 1 second, otherwise you need to add up all of the time-steps used) and heights.
 - When the rocket starts, have it initialize the table with an empty list.
 - For each iteration, add a list containing the time and height to the table.
-- Let the *PlotSprite* plot every now and then, at least until the fuel runs out:
+- Let the *PlotSprite* plot every now and then, and stop when the fuel runs out or the rocket crashes.

 ![plot](./images/plot.png)